50 Ways Students Are Staying Focused While at Home

 - Making weekly study plans to keep on task and hanging them up by my desk to remind myself.

-- I spend an hour in the morning to plan the day and mentally prepare.
+- I spend an hour in the in the morning to plan the day and mentally prepare.
 It really helps me.

 - Go about your day as if you were in school, following your regular bell schedule.